Weigl leaves Borussia Dortmund for Benfica in €20m move | Goal.com

 Weigl leaves Borussia Dortmund for Benfica in €20m move

-Julian Weigl has joined Benfica from Borussia Dortmund in a €20 million (£17m/$22m) deal.
+Julian Weigl has joined Benfica from Borussia Dortmund in a reported €20 million (£17m/$22m) deal.

-The 24-year-old defensive midfielder spent four-and-a-half years with the Bundesliga side and had been a regular in Lucien Favre's side this season, making 20 appearances in all competitions.
+The 24-year-old defensive midfielder spent four and a half years with the Bundesliga side and had been a regular in Lucien Favre's team this season, making 20 appearances in all competitions.

 The Germany international had previously been linked with a move to Paris Saint-Germain, as former Dortmund boss Thomas Tuchel admitted interest in him at the end of last season.